DevL0rd/SkyNX/README.md

 This is replacement for the abandoned [In-Home-Switching](https://github.com/jakibaki/In-Home-Switching/blob/master/README.md).

 [Downloads are here](https://github.com/DevL0rd/SkyNX/releases).
+[Video Instructions / Review Here] (https://www.youtube.com/watch?v=YtnIqVdYbf4).
+Big shout out to Jonny Troche for this high quality tutorial!
+Make sure to like and subscribe guys ;D

 If your interested in using SkyNX to turn your Nintendo Switch into a WiiU gamepad using Cemu.
 Here is a link with my tutorial on how to set it up!
 [Nintendo Switch as a WiiU Gamepad](https://gbatemp.net/threads/how-to-use-your-switch-as-a-wiiu-game-pad-in-cemu-using-skynx.563405/)